MicrosoftDocs/SupportArticles-docs/support/mem/intune/windows-feature-updates-never-offered.md

 ---
-title: Feature updates not offered with error 80070426
+title: Troubleshoot when Windows 10 feature updates are not offered on Intune-managed devices
-description: Describes an issue in which feature updates are never offered on Intune managed Windows 10 devices that run Windows 10 version 1709 or a later version. ms.date: 05/18/2020 ms.prod-support-area-path: Windows 10 update rings
+description: Helps fix error 80070426 where feature updates are never offered on Intune managed Windows 10 devices that run Windows 10 version 1709 or later. ms.date: 10/08/2021 ms.prod-support-area-path: Windows 10 update rings
 ---
 # Feature updates are not offered on Intune-managed Windows 10 devices

-This article fixes an issue in which feature updates are never offered on Intune managed Windows 10 devices that are running Windows 10 version 1709 or a later version.
+This article fixes an issue in which feature updates are never offered on Intune-managed Windows 10 devices that are running Windows 10 version 1709 or a later version.

-_Original product version:_ &nbsp; Microsoft Intune
-_Original KB number:_ &nbsp; 4489564

 ## Symptoms